Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch04_Triangles_and_congruence.md

 >
 > Let $\triangle ABC$ have sides with measures $a$, $b$, $c$, and $\triangle DEF$ have sides with measures $d$, $e$, $f$.
 If $a = d$, $b = e$, and $c = f$, then $\triangle ABC \cong \triangle DEF$.

-(Ángulo incluido por dos lados)
+(Ángulo comprendido entre dos lados)
 **Included angle between two sides**: the angle between two given sides, is the included angle.

-(Construcción de un triángulo dados dos lados y su ángulo incluido) **Triangle from two sides and their included angle construction**: a geometric construction to draw a triangle given two sides and their included angle.
+(Construcción de un triángulo dados dos lados y su ángulo comprendido) **Triangle from two sides and their included angle construction**: a geometric construction to draw a triangle given two sides and their included angle.

 > Triangle from two sides and their included angle construction